Azure/azure-quickstart-templates/oms-cloudfoundry-solution/README.md

 ## Overview

 This solution allows you to visualize and monitor the metrics and logs from your Cloud Foundry environments in OMS Log Analytics.

-For collecting metrics and logs from Cloud Foundry environments to OMS Log Analytics, please see details of [Microsoft Azure Log Analytics Nozzle](https://github.com/Azure/oms-log-analytics-firehose-nozzle).
+In order to use the workspace created by this template, you must have
+1. A Cloud Foundry deployment
+1. The [Azure Log Analytics Nozzle](https://github.com/Azure/oms-log-analytics-firehose-nozzle) deployed to your Cloud Foundry environment.

 This template can create a new Log Analytics workspace and deploy the following resources into the workspace, or deploy the following resources into an existing Log Analytics workspace.
 * all the [OMS views](https://github.com/Azure/oms-log-analytics-firehose-nozzle/tree/master/docs/omsview) for Cloud Foundry metrics and logs